ndlib/primo-explore-devenv/ND-README.md

 ### Show Directives
 The text file showDirectives.txt has javascript that will show the directives that you can add components to.
 You need to bookmark the javascript.

 ## Examples

+### Getting from the pnx record into a component
+make sure you add.
+bindings: {parentCtrl: '<'},
+I don't believe you need to have the controller but I think that protecting against null access is a good idea.

 ```javascript
 app.controller('FullViewAfterController', ['angularLoad', function (angularLoad) {
     var vm = this;